-The foundation of your estate plan will either be a will or a revocable trust and pour-over will.
-We regularly prepare both will-based plans and trust-based plans, depending on the specific facts of your case.
+The foundation of your estate plan will either be a Will or a revocable Trust and pour-over Will.
+We regularly prepare both Will-based plans and Trust-based plans, depending on the specific facts of your situation.
 Below is a comparison of the primary differences.

 Administration.
-The process of estate administration is typically simpler with a trust-based plan because you have done much of the work on the front end.
+The process of estate adminisration is typically simpler with a Trust-based plan because you have done much of the work on the front end.
 When you pass away, your probate estate is made up of any property that is not automatically transferred to someone else by operation of law or contract.
-Your executor collects all of your property and then disburses it in accordance with the term of your will.
+Your executor collects all of your property and then disburses it in accordance with the terms of your Will.
 This is all accomplished under the supervision and authority of the Clerk of Superior Court and under the terms of Chapter 28A of the N.C.
 General Statutes.
-If you use a revocable trust plan, you fund your trust now.
-Upon your death, your successor trustee distributes the trust assets pursuant to the terms of your trust.
-Chapter 36C applies to these trusts, but almost everything in that chapter can be modified.
-A fully funded revocable trust will avoid the need for probate and court oversight.
+If you use a revocable Trust plan, you fund your Trust now.
+Upon your death, your successor trustee distributes the trust assets pursuant to the terms of your Trust.
+Chapter 36C applies to these Trusts, but almost everything in that chapter can be modified.
+A fully funded revocable Trust will avoid the need for probate and court oversight.
 However, if you are concerned that your family will not administer your estate correctly, probate may alleviate those concerns.

 These are all important factors to review in determining the type of estate plan that is right for you.
-In the end, we commonly use will-based estate plans for who either wish to create a testamentary special needs trust for a spouse, or who have modest estates and wish to leave outright distributions.
-Clients with moderate to high net worth who recognize the value of comprehensive planning typically opt for a trust-based plan.
+In the end, we commonly use Will-based estate plans for clients who either wish to create a testamentary special needs Trust for a spouse, or who have modest estates and wish to leave outright distributions.
+Clients with moderate to high net worth who recognize the value of comprehensive planning typically opt for a Trust-based plan.